-Dr. Fishman is Assistant Research Professor in the SDSU Department of Psychology, Associate Clinical Director of the Brain Development Imaging Labs, and Director of SCANgroup.
+Dr. Fishman is Associate Research Professor in the SDSU Department of Psychology, Associate Clinical Director of the Brain Development Imaging Labs, and Director of SCANgroup.
 She is also an affiliate member of the SDSU Center for Clinical and Cognitive Neuroscience (CCN).
 Dr. Fishman is a clinical neuropsychologist, with background and training in cognitive, developmental and social neuroscience.
 She uses multimodal neuroimaging techniques (EEG, ERPs, and MRI, including functional and diffusion MRI) to examine brain mechanisms and circuits underlying human social behavior.
 She aims at understanding how variations in brain activity or organization are translated into overt patterns of social behavior.
 Currently, Dr. Fishman’s focus is on understanding how behavioral difficulties in social domain (such as these in ASDs) map to atypical brain circuits, and when the organization and function of these circuits diverge from the patterns observed in typical development.

 Mikaela Kinnear, PhD | Email

 Mikaela is a clinical psychologist and developmental neuroscientist.
 She received her doctorate in Clinical Psychology from University of Colorado, Boulder where her dissertation focused on understanding social functioning in adolescents and young adults with ADHD.
 She competed a postdoctoral fellowship at Rady Children’s Hospital San Diego, working on studies examining novel assessment and intervention techniques for children and adults with ASDs.
 Mikaela joined SCANgroup in January 2016 to pursue her research interests in understanding the mechanisms underlying social communication challenges across the lifespan in individuals with ASDs and other neurodevelopmental disorders.